But I can’t even touch my toes!

 What do I need to attend a yoga class?

 Before your first class you will need to complete a short Health Questionnaire which I will email you on request.
 Please arrive about 10 minutes early for your first class to allow us to go through this form together.

 You’ll need a non-slip yoga mat.
 There are dozens of different options out there but most people tend to start with an inexpensive ‘sticky’ mat.
 If you don’t already have a mat let me know and I will usually be able to lend you one for your first class as well as providing advice on what to buy and/or ordering one for you at a discounted price.

 Wear comfortable clothes that allow you to move easily; layers are always a good idea as venue temperatures can vary significantly.
-We work barefoot although, if you really don’t feel comfortable with this, a pair of non-slip ‘yoga toe socks’ is a viable alternative.
+We work barefoot although, if you really don’t feel comfortable with this (or your feet get too cold!), a pair of non-slip ‘yoga toe socks’ is a good alternative.
 I recommend bringing a rug or blanket with you to ensure you’re warm enough during the relaxation at the end of each class (most people’s favourite part!).
 You should avoid eating anything substantial for a couple of hours before the class (although I don’t recommend arriving starving hungry either!) and it’s always a good idea to bring some water.